Breed selections, for natural, outdoors, hardy.

 Family units of animals are lower stressed for many reasons, separation of animals (removing calves for weaning, or bulls to get breeding timing right) are significant stressors of a herd or flock.

-Unlike nearly all commercial cattle and pigs we don’t force wean any youngstock.
+Unlike nearly all commercial cattle we don’t force wean any youngstock.
 We allow the young to wean when they are good and ready (in the case of cattle naturally when last years calf is around 10 months old.
-Much of the beef in supermarkets is dairy beef, that is beef from the male offspring of the dairy herd, separated within a day or two of birth from the mothers and raised on cheap milk replacer until ready to eat meal, the quality of beef is much lower,
+Much of the beef in supermarkets is dairy beef, that is beef from the male offspring of the dairy herd, separated within a day or two of birth from the mothers and raised on cheap milk replacer until ready to eat meal, the quality of beef is much lower.

 Our cows don’t do drugs